 Big Cartel vs Etsy vs Storenvy

-I have, as of the moment of this writing, an inactive Big Cartel shop, a Storenvy store, and one active Etsy shop.
+I have, as of the moment of this writing, an inactive Big Cartel shop, an inactive Storenvy store, and one active (and one deactivated) Etsy shops.
 My first Etsy shop was started in 2006, my Big Cartel shop January 2010, and my Storenvy shop in June 2010.
 I feel like I know all these platforms well enough to be able to compare them thoughtfully; there are really benefits and drawbacks to all of them, so you should think of your needs and weigh them carefully when deciding where to set up shop.
 I’m coming at this from the perspective of both an artist and a crafter so I feel like I can gauge the needs of both fairly well.
 Also, of course, feel free to weigh in via comments and/or ask any questions you like.

 If you are feeling impatient and need a snack-sized version of the voluminous text below here you are: crafts, vintage, and supplies belong on Etsy, higher-end art and design go on Big Cartel, and Storenvy can be used however you please.
 If you love details, like me, read on for a list of some major factors to keep in mind when choosing where to set up shop, and the reasoning behind them.

 Updated July 2017: Etsy Payments section has been added under Costs and Fees.

 Cost and Fees